-I have a friend in the stock rackets.
-I nicknamed him “green light” years ago.
-The reason is he always has a reason to buy stocks.
+People in the stock trading business always have a reason to buy stocks.
 If the market is falling, it is a great time to bargain hunt.
-If the market is soaring, you have to ride the wave.
-A nuclear strike incinerating NYC and the markets would not be enough to discourage the guy.
-He’s not unusual.
+If the market is soaring, you have to get in while the getting is good.
+A nuclear strike incinerating NYC would not be enough to discourage these guys.
 That’s the business.
-That’s why you should never take advice from stock brokers or gamblers.
+It’s a form of gambling and they are addicted to it.
+They love the action in the same way a base jumper loves the thrill of the activity.
+It’s not rational, but emotional.

-CNBC is the quintessential green light operation.
-No matter what, they can see the bright side.
+CNBC exists to gaslight these types.
+No matter what, they can see the bright side of what is happening in the markets.
 Today’s revised Q1 GDP is a good example.

 The U.S. economy contracted in the first quarter for the first time in three years as it buckled under the weight of a severe winter, but there are signs activity has since rebounded.